kellerza/hassio-sma-em/sma-em-dev/DOCS.md

 ## Parameters

-- `MCASTGRP`

-  Multicast address that is configured in the SMA Energy Meter.
-Default value is 239.12.255.254.

 - `MQTT_*`

   You will need a working MQTT sevrer since all values will be sent via MQTT.
   The default configuration assumes the Mosquitto broker add-on and you simply have to fill in your password.

+- `SMA_SERIALS`

+  This value can contain a list of serial numbers for which to capture packets

+  This is optional, if empty, all SMA energy meters will be reported

 - `FIELDS`

   These can be any value supported by the SMA-EM library.
 A list of options can be found [below](*available-sensors)

+- `MCASTGRP`

+  Multicast address that is configured in the SMA Energy Meter.
+Default value is 239.12.255.254.

+- `IPBIND`

+  Multicast address that is configured in the SMA Energy Meter.
+Default value is 239.12.255.254.

 - `THRESHOLD`

   Used for smart sensors, see the field modifiers below.

+- `RECONNECT_INTERVAL`

+  Interval to reconnect to the SMA Energy Meter.
+Default value is 86400 seconds.

 - `DEBUG`